weecology/DeepForest/docs/getting_started.md

 ---

 Note that when reloading models, you should carefully inspect the model parameters, such as the score_thresh and nms_thresh.
 These parameters are updated during model creation and the config file is not read when loading from checkpoint!
 It is best to be direct to specify after loading checkpoint.
+If you want to save hyperparameters, edit the deepforest_config.yml directly.
+This will allow the hyperparameters to be reloaded on deepforest.save_model().

 ---